 Today’s high school students are the voters, business owners, and wage earners of tomorrow.
 The success of our community, state, and nation depends on the students who are now being educated in our schools.
 Post-secondary education has never been more important so that students will be equipped with the necessary skills to carry them far beyond their school days into a productive and successful future.
-FutureQuest, a district initiative now in its seventh year, addresses this issue to positively impact MISD students and the entire community.
+FutureQuest, a district initiative, addresses this issue to positively impact MISD students and the entire community.

 FutureQuest is all about giving students more options for the future.
 The goal is for all students to plan for and work toward some form of post-secondary education, such as university, junior college, community college, military, trade school or apprenticeship.
 Students will know that school does not end with a high school diploma; they will understand that with more learning will come more options.

 The goal of FutureQuest is to create a culture in our district so that college is an expectation for all of our students.
 We weave this expectation for college into our everyday conversations with our students to cement the goal of college into the hearts and minds of our MISD students.

 Education includes 4 steps: Elementary, Middle School, High School and BEYOND.

 Set goals, work hard, make good choices and form good habits.

 FutureQuest messages are woven into our culture through special lessons and events, posters, KEOM public service announcements, and videos.

 Our job is to plant the dream.
 We have to make sure that our children know the possibilities for them and what it takes to grab those possibilities.
 The five FutureQuest messages are designed to make sure that students know what college is and what it takes to get there.

 A few lessons and videos won’t change anyone.
 But a focus year after year will.
 We aren’t teaching students to just get through kindergarten or seventh grade or algebra.
 We are preparing students for their high school graduation and for learning beyond high school.
 That’s the goal we keep in mind and put in the minds of our students.